Meinert67/mlops_project_fiftysix/reports/README.md

 In total we used $7.25 credits.
 Thursday 23/10 : 15.08

 Most things worked very well.
 It was kinda confusing that almost everything can be done both in terminal and on the site, and they were not the same difficulty.
 Some things were much easier on the terminal, while some things almost didn’t work.
-But nonetheless, it was very interesting and we learned a lot.
+But nonetheless, it was very interesting and we learned a lot of skills which we can use later in our studies and work.

 In total, the Compute Engine used way more than the others at $6.62.
 Cloud storage used $0.31, Networking used $0.16, Artifact Registry used $0.03, and Vertex AI used $0.02.
 Cloud Run Functions didn’t cost anything.